eleanorfrajka/website-edits/static/pages/people.md

 * Louis Clement (UoS MSc, 2010).
 Variability and structure of the North Atlantic Deep Water at 26.5 deg N, using RAPID transport measurements.
 * Chris Hughes (UoS MSc, 2010).
 Spatial Coherence of the Atlantic Deep Western Boundary Current, using ARGO float data.
 * Luke Sheldon (from Oxford Uni, NERC research experience placement, 2011).
 The temporal variability in temperature and salinity in the Deep Western Boundary Current at 26 deg N in the Atlantic, using RAPID TS observations.

+_*Student dissertations for the past few years can be found in the National Oceanography Library at NOCS in Southampton._

 [1]: /people/phd-opportunities/